HISPlayer/UnityAndroid-SDK/metaxr.md

   <img width="605" alt="image" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/b4e362ba-f3d1-4d07-a46b-7a76e73d30fb">
 </p>

-Open **Edit > Player Settings > MetaXR**, select the Android platform and clik "**Select All**" and "**Apply All**" in order to set up all the Oculus settings.
+Open **Edit > Player Settings > MetaXR**, select the Android platform and clik "**Fix All**" and "**Apply All**" in order to set up all the Oculus settings.
 It is possible that during the remaining processes new errors and warnings may arise that need to be fixed again.

 <p align="center">
   <img width="90%" alt="image" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/691d9de5-3874-4b6a-bb1e-3b2981020590">